 Revellers walk down Tākaka’s main street during the town’s annual Mardi Gras.
 Golden Bay has been a centre for alternative lifestylers since hippies began moving there in the 1970s, attracted by the cheap land and pleasant climate.
-In the 2000s, however, the land was no longer cheap as wealthier people from overseas and New Zealand had also realised the attractions of the area.
-The alternative lifestylers have brought colour, art and crafts, and made the bay’s community more diverse.
+By the 2000s the land was no longer cheap, as wealthier people from overseas and New Zealand had also realised the attractions of the area.
+The alternative lifestylers have brought colour, arts and crafts, and made the bay’s community more diverse.

 Photograph by Hayley Gale